-c.
+IV.C.3.c.
 For Risk Level 2 and 3 sites, refer to Attachment D, Section III.D.
 For Type 2 and 3 linear underground and overhead projects, refer to Attachment E, Section III.D.
-For stormwater and authorized non-stormwater discharges, the NAL for pH is provided as a range where the lower NAL is 6.5 pH standard units and the upper NAL is 8.5 pH standard units.
-The discharger may either report the median value to two decimal places or use an online pH averaging calculator, available on the Water Board Construction General Permit website, or any equivalent online calculator.
-An NAL exceedance for pH is the analytical result of the median or calculated average value of at least three samples per discharge location per day of each qualifying precipitation event,, that is below the lower NAL or above the upper NAL, as shown in Table 1 of this Section.
+For stormwater and authorized non-stormwater discharges, the numeric action level for pH is provided as a range where the lower value is 6.5 pH standard units and the upper value is 8.5 pH standard units.
+The discharger shall report the field reading to two decimal places.
+A numeric action level exceedance for pH occurs when the reading, obtained per each discharge location per day of each qualifying precipitation event, is below the lower value or above the upper value, as shown in Table 1 of this Section.

-d.
+IV.C.3.d.
 Risk Level 2 and 3 sites, refer to Attachment D, Section III.D.
 For Type 2 and 3 linear underground and overhead projects, refer to Attachment E, Section III.D.
-For stormwater and authorized non-stormwater discharges the NAL for turbidity is 250 Nephelometric Turbidity Units (NTU).
-An exceedance of the turbidity NAL occurs when the analytical result of the mean value of all samples collected, but at least three samples, taken at each site discharge location(s), is over 250 NTU, as shown in Table 1 of this Section.
+For stormwater and authorized non-stormwater discharges the numeric action level for turbidity is 250 Nephelometric Turbidity Units (NTU).
+An exceedance of the turbidity numeric action level occurs when the field reading, obtained per each discharge location per day of each qualifying event, is over 250 NTU, as shown in Table 1 of this Section.

 Table 1.
 Numeric Action Levels, Test Methods, Detection Limits, and Reporting Units